portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

 ---
 # Time-Weighted Rate of Return

-The Time-Weighted Rate of Return (TWR) gives each time period equal weight in the calculation of the return rate, regardless of the amount of money invested during those periods. .
-In contrast, the Money-Weighted Rate of Return (MWROR) method assigns greater weight to periods with more money invested, taking into account the size and timing of cash flows.
+The Time-Weighted Rate of Return (TWR) treats each time period equally when calculating the return rate, regardless of the amount invested during those periods.
+In contrast, the Money-Weighted Rate of Return (MWROR) gives more weight to periods with larger investments, factoring in both the size and timing of cash flows.

 ## General Method

 In most financial management handbooks, calculating the time-weighted rate of return for a reporting period is described as a three-step process:

-1. Divide the reporting period into **subperiods** based on cash flow dates: A subperiod runs from just before a cash flow until just before the next cash flow or the end of the reporting period.
+1. Divide the reporting period into **subperiods** based on cash flow dates: A subperiod runs from the start of the reporting period or from just before a cash flow until just before the next cash flow or the end of the reporting period.
 As such, the sub-periods are likely to have unequal durations.

 2. Calculate the sub-period **growth rates** using Equation 1: